kennege/kennege.github.io/_pages/about.md

 In this role I assisted in the development of a robotic harvester for green asparagus crops.
 I also assisted in research aimed at developing a novel simultaneous localisation and mapping (SLAM) algorithm. -->

-I am currently working as a Firmware Engineer at Finisar Australia.

-Prior to this I completed a Masters of PHilosophy degree at the Australian National University, in which I conducted research in robotics and computer vision.
+I have recently completed a Masters of Philosophy degree at the Australian National University, in which I conducted research in robotics and computer vision.
 I have also obtained a Bachelor of Engineering degree majoring in Mechatronic Engineering and Systems Engineering, and a Bachelor of Science degree majoring in Mathematics.
 Both from the Australian National University.